i30mb1/AD2/README.md

 We have three kinds of modules in the application:

-- `app` module - this is the main module.
-It contains code that wires multiple modules together (dependency injection setup) and fundamental application configuration.
+- `app` module that contains code that wires multiple modules together.
 - `core/*` modules that some of the features could depend on.
 - `feature/*` modules that containing all code related to a given feature.